jramaya/marketingmd/index.md

 retailer's site.
 When the consumer clicks an arrow on the ad, it expands to show the top 10 songs in CDNow's top 100 Billboard Chart.5

-8.9 SALES PROMOTION AND PUBLIC RELATIONS {#sales-promotion-and-public-relations .calibre5}              -
+8.9 SALES PROMOTION AND PUBLIC RELATIONS

  For several years, sales promotion and public relations have been often